 NDEAM Advice for Employers and Employees

-“Accessible and inclusive hiring practices is something CSD Works strives to support every day,” explains Kristy Ramos, Director of CSD Works.
-“CSD Works is proactive when it comes to improving the recruitment and placement process for deaf job seekers by providing resources and services for both employees and employers.”
+“Accessible and inclusive hiring practices is something CSD Works strives to support every day,” explained Kristy Ramos, Director of CSD Works.
+“CSD Works is proactive when it comes to improving the recruitment and placement process for Deaf job seekers by providing resources and services for both employees and employers.”

 NDEAM has grown from its beginnings in 1945.
-This year’s theme of “The Right Talent, Right Now” puts the spotlight on inclusive policies and practices, and the ever-increasing services and supports available for both disabled employees and employers who hire workers with disabilities.
+This year’s theme of “America’s Recovery: Powered by Inclusion” reflects the importance of ensuring that people with disabilities have full access to employment and community involvement during the national recovery from the COVID-19 pandemic.
+Last year’s theme of “The Right Talent, Right Now” focused on inclusive policies and practices, and the ever-increasing services and supports available for both disabled employees and employers who hire workers with disabilities.

-CSD and CSD Works have celebrated NDEAM all month long by providing free resources to deaf job seekers and employers, addressing common misconceptions, and more.
-Throughout the month we asked the deaf community what advice they’d like to share with employees and employers this #NDEAM.
-Here are some of the highlights:
+CSD and CSD Works have celebrated NDEAM all month long by providing free resources to Deaf job seekers and employers, addressing common misconceptions, and more.
+We previously asked the Deaf community what advice they’d like to share with employees and employers during #NDEAM.
+Here are some of the highlights:”

 - Be proactive.
 Create answers and solutions, rather than problems.

 - Seek advocates and cheerleaders in the workplace.

 - It’s never too late, or too early, to start networking.

 - If your job listing includes “speaking/hearing ability required,” implicit or explicit, rethink how the job is done.

 - The best way to accommodate a person with any form of deafness is to ask them what method of communication works best for them.